Do the Amish Celebrate Christmas?

 2. Do the Amish give gifts at Christmas?

 Some families exchange gifts, and some do not.
-It’s a purely personal preference of expressing love to one another and celebrating the joy and hope that comes with December 25th.
+It’s a purely personal preference of expressing love to one another and celebrating the joy and hope that comes with Christmas Day and the birth of Christ.

 For those who do give presents, it's often done by exchanging gifts with family either by drawing names or playing Bingo.
 Gift giving is kept at a very simplistic level.
 You won’t typically find piles of presents stacked in the living room in an Amish home on Christmas morning.